Randomness extraction and asymptotic Hamming distance: Introduction

-In particular this showed that for each Turing reduction $\Phi$ there is a set $Y$ of positive effective Hausdorff dimension such that $\Phi^{Y}$ is not 1-random.
-By work of Greenberg and Miller this can be strengthened, making $Y$ not depend on $\Phi$ and replacing 1-randomness by KL-stochasticity.

-\begin{thm} There is a set $Y$ of effective Hausdorff dimension 1 such that no KL-stochastic set is Turing reducible to $Y$. \end{thm} \begin{proof} Greenberg and Miller \cite{GM2} show that there is a set $Y$ of minimal Turing degree and effective Hausdorff dimension 1.
-It is easy to see that a KL-stochastic set cannot have minimal Turing degree, because if $Y=A\oplus B$ then we can use the bits in $A$ to bet on the bits in $B$. \end{proof}

-In the present article we show that by weakening Hausdorff dimension to complex packing dimension (Definition \ref{dimdef}), and weakening $\le_{w}$-reducibility to $\le_{s}$-reducibility, we can improve the conclusion about KL-stochasticity to MWC-stochasticity.

-\begin{df} An element of $2^{\omega}$ is Mises-Wald-Church (MWC) stochastic if no partial computable monotonic selection rule can select a biased subsequence, i.e., a subsequence where the relative frequences of 0s and 1s do not converge to $1/2$. \end{df}

-\begin{df} An element of $2^{\omega}$ is Kolmogorov-Loveland stochastic if no partial computable (non-monotonic) selection rule can select a biased subsequence, i.e., a subsequence where the relative frequences of 0s and 1s do not converge to $1/2$. \end{df}

-\begin{thm} There is no single Turing reduction $\Phi$ such that for each set $Y$ of effective packing dimension 1, $\Phi^{Y}$ is MWC-stochastic. \end{thm}

-Actually, Theorem \ref{MWC} arises as a corollary of a theory of \emph{information extraction in terms of Hamming distance} that we develop an asymptotic version of herein.
-Information will come in two forms, randomness and diagonal non-recursiveness.
-A set that has small Hamming distance from a random set may be viewed as the result of an adaptive adversary corrupting or fixing some bits after looking at the original random set.
-Similar problems in the finite setting have been studied in computer science going back to Ben-Or and Linial \cite{Ben-Or.Linial:89}.
+A set that lies within a small Hamming distance of a random set may be viewed as produced by an adaptive adversary corrupting or fixing some bits after looking at the original random set.
+Similar problems in the finite setting have been studied going back to Ben-Or and Linial \cite{Ben-Or.Linial:89}.